Meet the On-Set Photographers of 'Game of Thrones'

 "You want to be as stealth as possible," says Polay.
 "There's no sort of normal day on Game of Thrones," adds Sloan.
 "One day we're kind of on a nice boat in the middle of a lake and the next day we're setting fire to Dave the stuntman and chucking him off the side of said boat.
 You have to just approach each day as it comes."

-The days are long and arduous, the photographers trail film crews during continuous ten-hour shifts, while braving various environmental conditions in countries like Ireland, Spain and Croatia.
+The days are long and arduous, the photographers trail film crews during continuous ten-hour shifts, while braving various environmental conditions in countries like Northern Ireland, Spain and Croatia.
 When shooting, Sloan and Polay have to adjust their camera settings to deal with the many degrees of lighting to capture as much as they can, or else they don't get what is needed.
 "You overshoot everything, I would shoot with a wide angle lens and try to show the characters within the scope of where we were filming," says Polay, "Sometimes it could be very difficult, because [the crew sets] the lights and the equipment and sometimes it's hard to get that scope, because they're already shooting a tighter shot, for instance."

 Both photographers carry a wide array of cameras with different lenses on each of them, including Nikon D5s and Nikon DFs, which are housed in sound blimps (A sound blimp is a heavy housing for the DSLR's body that is meant to reduce shutter noise during filming.)
 Recently, Polay has been venturing into using the mirrorless Fujifilm X100F.
 Not only is it virtually silent, but the camera's small size enables more mobility when taking images.